Software-Practise/front-end-intern-management/README.md

 Clone the Repo and [Get Started with Create React App](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md)

----

 [Backend Repo](https://github.com/Programmer026/InternManagementBackend)

 ---

 # Intern Management Application

-The main aim of this project is to develop a design and functional prototype of an Internship Dashboard for Career Services at Northwest Missouri State University. to maintain the records of the students who have applied for internship and to help the students regarding the enrollment process by providing instruction manual and an application form which can be easily accessible by the students-on-students tab.
+The main aim of this project is to develop and design a functional prototype of an Internship Management Dashboard for Career Services at Northwest Missouri State University.
+The core functionality will be ti maintain the records of the students who have applied for internship.
+As well as help students regarding the enrollment process by providing instruction manuals, and an application form which can be easily accessible by the students-on-students tab.
 Once done with the application the administration will be notified and the student can check for the status of approval.